Inline expansion: Effect on performance

 The direct effect of this optimization is to improve time performance (by eliminating call overhead), at the cost of worsening space usage (due to duplicating the function body).
 The code expansion due to duplicating the function body dominates, except for simple cases, and thus the direct effect of inline expansion is to improve time at the cost of space.

-However, the primary benefit of inline expansion is to allow further optimizations and improved scheduling, due to increasing the size of the function body, as better optimization is possible on larger functions.
-The ultimate impact of inline expansion on speed is complicated, due to multiple effects on performance of the memory system (primarily instruction cache), which dominates performance on modern processors: depending on the specific program and cache, inlining particular functions can increase or decrease performance.
+However, the main benefit of inline expansion is to allow further optimizations and improved scheduling, due to increasing the size of the function body, as better optimization is possible on larger functions.
+The ultimate impact of inline expansion on speed is complex, due to multiple effects on performance of the memory system (mainly instruction cache), which dominates performance on modern processors: depending on the specific program and cache, inlining particular functions can increase or decrease performance.

 The impact of inlining varies by programming language and program, due to different degrees of abstraction.
 In lower-level imperative languages such as C and Fortran it is typically a 10–20% speed boost, with minor impact on code size, while in more abstract languages it can be significantly more important, due to the number of layers inlining removes, with an extreme example being Self, where one compiler saw improvement factors of 4 to 55 by inlining.

 The direct benefits of eliminating a function call are: